- Expect to Wait on Your Disability Benefits Decision After You Apply

-You should apply for Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) as soon as you suffer an impairment that prevents you from working.
-This is important because it can take a significant amount of time to get your benefits started, even if you receive approval of your initial claim.
+You should apply for Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) as soon as you suffer an impairment that is considered disabling and will prevent you from working.
+You don’t have to have experienced long-term career consequences to start the process.

-Expect to Wait on Your Disability Benefits Decision
+Expect to Wait on Your Disability Benefits Decision After You Apply

 Denials Are Common

-And in some cases, the hearing is not successful, and you must move to the next step in the appeals process, delaying your benefits even longer.
+This means it’s likely that you must navigate the appeals process and fight for your benefits.
+This requires requesting a hearing in front of an Administrative Law Judge, and you might wait a year for this type of hearing.
+In some cases, the hearing is not successful, and you must move to the next step in the appeals process, delaying your benefits even longer.

-Knowing When You Are Eligible for Disability
+How Do You Know When You Are Eligible for Disability Benefits?

 - You can no longer work; or